London Shell Co. | Candlelit Canal Cruises

 They’re not very mainstream.

-But they still, nevertheless, provide some of the finest eating and drinking in the capital.
-Mostly thanks to places like the London Shell Co. – a cozy, intimate seafood restaurant housed in a refurbed canal boat named The Prince Regent which you’ll find floating off the moors of Little Venice.
+But they still, nevertheless, provide some of the finest waterside dining and drinking in the capital.
+Mostly thanks to places like the London Shell Co. – a cozy, intimate seafood restaurant housed in a refurbed canal boat named The Prince Regent which you’ll find floating on the moorings near Little Venice.

-At lunch the whole thing stays static, but come the evening moorings are unhitched, ropes are pulled in, and the whole restaurant takes a languid jaunt downriver for a few hours, while its passengers feast on all manner of British seafood & wines.
+For both lunch and dinner, the moorings are unhitched, ropes are pulled in, and the whole restaurant takes a languid jaunt downriver for a few hours, passing by the London Zoo and Regent’s Park, while its passengers feast on all manner of British seafood & wines.

-The swimmers on offer include dishes like Morecambe Bay oysters (with a LSC-style dressing of moscatel vinegar, chilli, celery & cucumber); smoked cod’s roe with burnt leeks on toast; and bacon with cockles and laverbread – and they’ll be adding a little British game to the menu to stay seasonal.
+The swimmers on offer include dishes like Morecambe Bay oysters (with a LSC house dressing of moscatel vinegar, chilli, celery & cucumber); smoked cod’s roe with burnt leeks on toast; and bacon with cockles and laver bread – and they sometimes add a little British game to the menu to stay seasonal.

 Washing it all down, you’ll find an extremely well curated wine list (leaning heavily towards French & English vineyards) and a similarly short-but-sweet cocktail lineup: the Simcoe Black, for instance, has rum, cider brandy, vermouth, and a bracing kick if you’re in the mood for that.